Lawani-EJ/madara/README.md

 ![alt text](image.png)
 ![alt text](image-3.png)

-**Output:**
+**The Output Shown Are:**

-* **Functional User Profile:** Users can now view their basic profile information within the application.
+* **A Functional User Profile:** Users can now view their basic profile information within the application.
-* **Enhanced Visual Appeal:** The application now features the `neobrutalism` theme, providing a more visually engaging user experience.
+* **An Enhanced Visual Appeal:** The application now features the `neobrutalism` theme, providing a more visually engaging user experience.
-* **Improved Typography:** Custom fonts enhance readability and contribute to a more polished look.
+* **An Improved Typography:** Custom fonts enhance readability and contribute to a more polished look.